How Teens Push our Buttons

 Another tactic is trying to scare your daughter into changing.
 This happens when you feel you can’t get through to her.

-You try to scare her by making negative predictions in the future.
+You try to scare her by making negative predictions about the future.

 If you are sick and tired of your daughter’s room being trashed, you say, “If you don’t learn how to take care of your things you are going to be the biggest slob in the world.
 No one will want to room with you in college.
 Good luck finding a guy who will put up with that.”